-Qualifications for national certification for the CPM were implemented in 1994 by the North American Registry of Midwives.
-Qualifications are based on periodic surveys of practicing midwives (task analysis) to determine what midwives need to know and be able to do.
-This process, including the task analysis, is mandated by the National Commission for Certifying Agencies (NCCA) which accredits national health credentials in the U.S., including the CPM, CNM and CM.
+Qualifications for the credential are based on a job analysis, periodic surveys of practicing midwives to determine what midwives need to know and be able to do.
+This process is mandated by the National Commission for Certifying Agencies (NCCA) which accredits national health credentials in the U.S., including the CPM, Certified Nurse-Midwife (CNM) and Certified Midwife (CM).
 NCCA is the accrediting body of the Institute for Credentialing Excellence (ICE), formerly the National Organization for Competency Assurance (NOCA).
 The mission of ICE is to promote excellence in competency assurance for practitioners in all occupations and professions.

 NARM’s most recent job analysis survey to identify the essential and current competencies necessary for safe and competent practice of midwifery was conducted in 2016.
 Participation in the job analysis survey is one important way CPMs continue to define and set standards for the profession.
 Approximately one-third of all CPMs who currently hold the CPM credential participated in the 2016 survey.

 For more information about the CPM credential: